 - Mars Needs Moms (2011)

 At the time of release The Polar Express was incredibly successful despite being the most expensive animated film made to date, however the film was criticised for the 'plastic' appearance of its characters as well as the expressionless eyes.
 ImageMovers would work hard to improve this in later films.
-Monster House was the second film to make extensive use of mo-cap following The Polar Express and was even nominated for a Best Animated Feature at the 79th Academy Awards.
+Monster House was even nominated for a Best Animated Feature at the 79th Academy Awards.
 Like Who Framed Roger Rabbit it was executively produced by Robert Zemeckis and Steven Spielberg.
 Beowulf was the most-complained about film of 2007 on both sides of the Atlantic, attracting criticism about the amount of horror, violence, nudity and sex for a film rated 12.

-Although ImageMovers Digital announced plans to make six animated films rather than two, following the disastrous performance of the second, Mars Needs Moms, Disney ended the joint venture and the four remaining planned films were cancelled.
-These included a mo-cap remake of Yellow Submarine3, having secured approval to use 16 Beatles songs.
+ImageMovers Digital announced plans to make six animated films yet following the disastrous performance of Mars Needs Moms, Disney ended the joint venture and the four remaining planned films were cancelled.
+These had included a mo-cap remake of Yellow Submarine3, having secured approval to use 16 Beatles songs.
 It had been scheduled for release during the 2012 London Olympics, as this was felt would be the ideal time to promote a British-themed film.
 This would have been followed by a mo-cap remake or sequel of Zemeckis' own Who Framed Roger Rabbit.
-Following the Mars Needs Moms, Disney immediately severed all ties with ImageMovers and these projects were abandoned.
-Although ImageMovers still exists as Zemeckis' own production company, since 2011 it has only made live-action films.
+Following Mars Needs Moms, Disney immediately severed all ties with ImageMovers and these projects were abandoned.
+Since 2011 ImageMovers still exists as Zemeckis' own production company but it has only made live-action films.

-Although ImageMovers is the animation studio that to date has most strongly embraced mo-cap, it is not the only one to do so.
+Although ImageMovers is the animation studio that to date has most strongly embraced mo-cap, it is not the only one to do so, although on the whole results have been variable.
 India's low-budget Sinbad: Beyond the Veil of Mists (2000) dipped its toe in the water to be the first feature-length mo-cap film.
 2001's Final Fantasy: The Spirits Within was the first photorealistic mo-cap film and the first to enjoy a widespread release, however it was a box office bomb, recouping only half its budget.
 Although Happy Feet (2006) was a success, animated by Animal Logic, Happy Feet Two (2011), this time animated by Dr D Studios, flopped and lost over $40 million.
-The Adventures of Tintin: The Secret of the Unicorn (2011) was a success.
-This was a film directed by Steven Spielberg, who had previously executively produced ImageMovers' Monster House.
+The Adventures of Tintin: The Secret of the Unicorn (2011) was a successful film directed by Steven Spielberg, who had previously executively produced ImageMovers' Monster House.